JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 `RunIdePerformanceTest` task extends the `RunIdeBase` task, all configuration attributes of `JavaExec` and `RunIde` task can be used in `RunIdePerformanceTest` as well.
 See [runIde Task](#runide-task) for more details.

+Currently, the task is under adaptation, more documentation will be added in the future.

 ### testDataDir
 Path to directory with test projects and '.ijperf' files.